yandthj/HPC/docs/Documentation/Applications/LBMcfd.md

 ```
 $ sbatch jobScipt.sh
 ```
-Please note that `--gpu-ids "0,0"` represents id of the  GPUs, in this case, first available GPU of each node.
+Please note that `--gpu-ids "0,0"` represents the ID's of the GPUs.
+In this case, the first available GPU of each node.
 To learn more about command line options, please refer to the [M-Star documentation](https://docs.mstarcfd.com/10_Running_the_Solver/cli.html).